 Apart from keeping the floors scratch-free, you should clean them regularly.
 Dust can also cause problems, so make sure to keep everything in order.

 Finally, it is vital to hang proper warnings on the outer side of the ESD area.
 You don’t want anyone to enter by accident and ruin the environment, which is why the signs should be clear.

 Electrostatic discharges are a big problem for electronic components.
-They can affect the performance and longevity of the products, which is why it is imperative to create an anti-static environment.
-That is not an easy job, but as long as you do it right, you can maximize the potential of each component and its lifespan.
+They can affect the products’ performance and longevity, which is why it is imperative to create an anti-static environment.
+That is not an easy job, but as long as you do it right, you can maximize each component’s potential and lifespan.